Empowering the Future: The Connect the Classroom DfE Scheme

 Frequently Asked Questions (FAQs)

-Connect the Classroom is an initiative launched by the UK Department for Education that aims to bridge the digital divide and improve digital literacy by upgrading the wireless infrastructure in schools.
+Connect the Classroom is an initiative launched by the UK Department for Education to upgrade schools’ network infrastructure to provide fast, reliable and secure wireless connectivity.

 How do I apply for DfE funding?

 Check Table 1 for the priority Education Investment Areas.
 All schools listed here will be upgraded with a new wireless installation.
-Table 2 has all locations for eligible schools.
-You will get wireless infrastructure funding if your Ofsted rating is below “Good”.
+Table 2 shows all the locations of eligible schools.
+If your Ofsted rating is below “Good,” you will get WiFi infrastructure funding.